Tea biscuits seem to be a versatile "old standby" comfort food that never seems to...well, get old!!

 Either way, you will want to make these PDQ since they are a cinch to whip up and they just might make you want to watch reruns of "Little House on the Prairie"...I always wanted to be Caroline Ingalls...her biscuits looked good!

-First of all, pre-heat your oven to 425 degrees...you will want that baby nice and hot to give your biscuits a good rise...then, in a large bowl, you will need 2 cups of all purpose flour...
+First of all, pre-heat your oven to 450 degrees...you will want that baby nice and hot to give your biscuits a good rise...then, in a large bowl, you will need 2 cups of all purpose flour,

-add a half cup of butter, cut up into chunks (I use unsalted butter...salted is fine but I find that with the salt and baking powder it adds too much "saltiness")...I really overused the word "salt" in that sentence!
+Add a 1/2 cup of cold butter, cut up into chunks (I use unsalted butter...salted is fine but I find that with the salt and baking powder it adds too much "saltiness")...I really overused the word "salt" in that sentence!

-...using a pastry cutter (or two knives...that's a pain in the arse though), cut the butter into the flour mixture until it looks like coarse pea-sized crumbs...or in my case, lima bean- sized crumbs...either way, it's fine!
+Using a pastry cutter (or two knives...that's a pain in the arse though), cut the cold butter into the flour mixture until it looks like coarse pea-sized crumbs...or in my case, lima bean- sized crumbs.
+(You may also shred frozen butter on a cheese grater...this works best really!)

-...use a fork to stir the buttermilk into the flour mixture until it almost forms a sticky dough,
+...then use a fork to stir the buttermilk into the flour mixture until it almost forms a sticky dough.

 Cool on a wire rack.